 When I started my Latin studies, my son was almost thirteen and would soon be entering Challenge A. At that point, I was also aware that I would be tutoring Challenge A, and would need to learn Latin with the students from the Henle text.
 Eager to accelerate my classical homeschooling, I thought it would be good to add Latin studies for my then 9 and 7 year old daughters.
-Two additional started-and-left-unfinished Latin programs later, I realized that the best tool for teaching Latin for my own children was to learn Latin myself.
+Two additional started-and-left-unfinished Latin programs later, I realized that the best tool for teaching Latin for my own children was to learn the grammar of Latin myself.

-- Song School Latin - Starting Latin in 1st Grade
+Song School Latin - Starting Latin in 1st Grade

-- Latin For Children - Starting Latin in 3rd Grade
+Latin For Children - Starting Latin in 3rd Grade

 Classical Academic Press also has produced a wonderful upper elementary program.
-These materials relate very closely to what happens in Essentials, making it an easy add on for families who are familiar with parsing and diagramming sentences.
+These materials relate very closely to what happens in Essentials, making it an easy add-on for families who are familiar with parsing and diagramming sentences.
 The videos are short and very informative.
 This would be a great place to start if you have an upper elementary student.
 Here's a sample video from the series:

 Memoria Press is another great publisher that developed the study guides for Henle that I love to use.
 They begin their Latin studies in 2nd grade with the Prima Latina series followed by Latina Christiana for 3rd grade and up.
 What I love about the Memoria Press materials is that their books were designed as preparation for studying Henle in high school.
 Written as a four year curriculum, the "Form" series is recommended to begin in the 5th grade, working up to the forth form utilizing the Henle text.
 See the sample video below for a glimpse into this material.

-- First Form Latin - Starting Latin in 5th Grade
+First Form Latin - Starting Latin in 5th Grade

 Those are my recommendations for a guided study of Latin.
-I believe so much in the classical model, that tomorrow I'll be sharing tips for playing with the grammar memory work from Classical Conversations, and how that can become a formal study of the language in itself.
+I believe so much in the classical model that tomorrow I'll be sharing tips for playing with the grammar memory work from Classical Conversations, and how that can become a formal study of the language in itself.